kevroletin/kevroletin.github.io/_posts/2017-12-22-blockchain-bitcoin-WIP.markdown

     tokens movement.
 Examples are a lottery, an escrow transactions, a voting.
     As far as I know, it's almost never used in practice *(according to [this lectures](https://www.coursera.org/learn/cryptocurrency))*.
 There are
-    initiatives to review Bitcoin script, for example, [Ivy for Bitcoin](https://blog.chain.com/ivy-for-bitcoin-a-smart-contract-language-that-compiles-to-bitcoin-script-bec06377141a),
+    initiatives to revive Bitcoin script, for example, [Ivy for Bitcoin](https://blog.chain.com/ivy-for-bitcoin-a-smart-contract-language-that-compiles-to-bitcoin-script-bec06377141a),
     but I am not sure if it will be useful.